Cover-up fears in Malta despite PM's resignation

 Muscat's party also opted to reinstate its economy minister, Chris Cardona, who had briefly resigned after himself becoming another suspect.

-"They're asking people to believe this shit," Caruana Galizia's son, Matthew, said on the Schembri vindication over the weekend.
+"They expect people to believe this shit," Caruana Galizia's son, Matthew, said on the Schembri vindication over the weekend.

 And Cardona's reinstatement was "insane and unforgivable," another one of her sons, Paul, added.